DeeshaPatel/CAS-741-Solar-Cooker/README.md

 # Project Name

-Developer Names:
+Developer Names: Deesha Patel

-Date of project start:
+Date of project start: January 20th, 2023

-This project is ...
+This project is mainly based on Solar Cooker box.
+It will calculate and analyse the temperature in Solar cooker.

 The folders and files for this project are as follows: